swisnl/filament-backgrounds/README.md

 ### Hide attribution

 You can disable attribution by passing `false` to the `showAttribution` method on the plugin.
+Please note that this is not recommended, and sometimes prohibited, as the photographers deserve credit for their work, or the license requires you to show the attribution!

 ```php
 use Swis\Filament\Backgrounds\FilamentBackgroundsPlugin;